kuma35/thinking-forth-jp/sphinx/chapter8.rst

 One change at the bottom can save ten decisions at the top.

-In our interview with at the beginning of the chapter, he mentioned that much conditional testing could have been eliminated from an application if it had been redesigned so that there were two words instead of one:
-“You either say GO or you say PRETEND.”
+In our interview with Moore at the beginning of the chapter, he mentioned that much conditional testing could have been eliminated from an application if it had been redesigned so that there were two words instead of one: “You either say GO or you say PRETEND.”

 It’s easier to perform a simple, consistent algorithm while changing the context of your environment than to choose from several algorithms while